 Again, the story of the Tuatha de Danann claims that the Dagda is Ogma’s father and Danu was his mother.
 Different tales claim otherwise; they state that the Dagda is his brother and he had different parents.
 Some sources claim that Elatha was the father of Ogma and Ethliu was his mother.

-When the Tuatha de Danann was heading to Ireland, the land’s name was still Inisfail.
+When the Tuatha de Danann was heading to Ireland, the land’s name was still Innisfail.
 The three sisters were usually predicting the incidents that took place.
 So, Ogma promised to name the land as one of them.

 The choice was according to which sister made the most accurate predictions about the Tuatha de Danann.
 Eire was the one who was very accurate in her prophecies.
-Thus, as soon as the Tuatha de Danann reached the shores of Inisfail, they called it the land of Eire.
+Thus, as soon as the Tuatha de Danann reached the shores of Innisfail, they called it the land of Eire.
 The modern version of the name Eire now is Ireland, which everyone is familiar with.